Uganda sees no end to election-related violence | DW | 29.12.2020

 "The COVID pandemic is being used as an excuse to curtail fundamental rights and freedoms," said activist Nicholas Opiyo.
 The award-winning lawyer and human rights defender spoke with DW before his own arrest last week on what his supporters believe are trumped-up charges of money laundering.
 His detention is part of a campaign of repression against government opponents and the media ahead of the elections.
 It specifically targets National Union Platform leader Bobi Wine, who has emerged as the president's most serious challenger.
 The 38-year-old has mobilized the country's youth by demanding more democracy and better economic prospects.

 Museveni has no intention to relinquish power to a new generation.
-The 76-year-old had the Constitutional Court abolish an age limit for the presidency in April 2019 to be able to run again.
+In April 2019, the 76-year-old had the Constitutional Court abolish an age limit for the presidency so he could run again.

 "I think he would probably like to continue to be president of Uganda until he is deceased of natural causes," Alex Vines of the London-based think tank Chatham House told DW.